-Police ID gunman in FedEx shooting as young male in 20s
+FBI says it interviewed FedEx mass shooter last year

 Trending News

-Officials with the coroner’s office said they had not been able to get to the scene to identify the victims because evidence is still being collected.
+Police Chief Randal Taylor noted that a “significant” number of employees at the FedEx facility are members of the Sikh community, and the Sikh Coalition later issued a statement saying it was “deeply saddened to learn” that Sikh community members were among the wounded and killed.

+The coalition, which identifies itself as the largest Sikh civil rights organization in the U.S., said in the statement that it expected authorities to “conduct a full investigation — including the possibility of bias as a factor.”
+The coalition’s executive director, Satjeet Kaur, noted that more than 8,000 Sikh Americans live in Indiana.

-The families’ agonizing waiting was exacerbated by the fact that most employees aren’t allowed to carry cellphones inside the FedEx building, making contact with them difficult.
+The agonizing wait by the workers’ families was exacerbated by the fact that most employees aren’t allowed to carry cellphones inside the FedEx building, making contact with them difficult.

 “When you see notifications on your phone, but you’re not getting a text back from your kid and you’re not getting information and you still don’t know where they are … what are you supposed to do?”
 Mindy Carson said early Friday, fighting back tears.

-At 11:30 a.m., Carson said she had just heard from her daughter, Jessica, who works in the facility.
-She said her daughter was OK and she was going to meet her, but didn’t say where.
+Carson later said she had heard from her daughter Jessica, who works in the facility, and that she was OK.
+She was going to meet her, but didn’t say where.

-It was the latest in a recent string of mass shootings across the U.S. Last month, eight people were fatally shot at massage businesses across the Atlanta area, and 10 died in gunfire at a supermarket in Boulder, Colorado.
+FedEx said in a statement that cellphone access is limited to a small number of workers in the dock and package sorting areas to “support safety protocols and minimize potential distractions.”

+FedEx Chairman and Chief Executive Officer Frederick Smith called the shooting a “senseless act of violence.”

+“This is a devastating day, and words are hard to describe the emotions we all feel,” he wrote in an email to employees.

-It was at least the third mass shooting this year in Indianapolis alone.
-Five people, including a pregnant woman, were shot and killed in January, and a man was accused of killing three adults and a child before abducting his daughter during at argument at a home in March.
+The killings marked the latest in a string of recent mass shootings across the country and the third mass shooting this year in Indianapolis.
+Five people, including a pregnant woman, were shot and killed in the city in January, and a man was accused of killing three adults and a child before abducting his daughter during at argument at a home in March.
+In other states last month, eight people were fatally shot at massage businesses in the Atlanta area, and 10 died in gunfire at a supermarket in Boulder, Colorado.

 Indianapolis Mayor Joe Hogsett said the community must guard against resignation and “the assumption that this is simply how it must be and we might as well get used to it.”